 Check out the targeting options here specific targeting on ads for cold audiences to show your videos to.
 Shown above is a small sample of what you can do with cold audience targeting.

 I’m sure a majority of you reading this right now have been targeted with very specific ads based off of your interests, the groups that you’re in, Google searches, websites you visited and a ton of other third party data sharing.
-Facebook has about an 85% accuracy when it comes to targeting.
+With all this in mind, it’s not surprising that Facebook has about an 85% accuracy when it comes to ad targeting.

 So, when you have videos out there you want to take that video and target that video to ideal cold audiences / prospects without asking for anything in return.
 But the goal of the video is to, again, develop relationships, develop authority and develop rapport with people so they even take time to consider buying from you later on down the road when they see your face on an ad again.